ad-si/adriansieber-com/_drafts/teams.md

 ### Compromise

-Insisting on your own opinion will not contribute to the team’s success.
+Insisting on your own opinion will not contribute to the team's success.
 In particular if there are many different fields of expertise present this will lead to a wide variety of opinions.
 Before you get stuck in endless debates you must make a compromise.
 Find a solution that